CalBenefits/compass/README.md

 ```
 5. Push changes to your branch: `git push origin *branch_name*`

-6. Submit a pull request
+6. Submit a pull request:

 _You should see a new button with the label “Compare & Pull Request”).
 Click on it.
 This will take the information from the Branch and will request a “Pull Request”_